Prompt scavenger

 OpenAI key

-Make sure to go over to OpenAI in order to sign up to an account and generate an OpenAI API key.
+Make sure to go over to OpenAI in order to sign up for an account and generate an OpenAI API key.
 The key will be needed to communicate with OpenAI.

 Building the Prompt Scavenger